HandongHCI/ModifiedHumanShape/README.md

 Notes
 ---

-1. Get necessary models and fitted meshes from http://humanshape.mpi-inf.mpg.de/
+1. Get necessary models (approx. 1.8 GB) from http://humanshape.mpi-inf.mpg.de/.
+These are necessary to run the code.
+Put the unzipped models in `\experiments\models\`, then edit `p.modelInDir` variable in `fitting\expParams.m` to point one of the models (e.g., `models/caesar`)

 1. `fitting\NRD.m` file has been revised to use Stephen Becker's `L-BFGS-B`.